 - Language development: Rhymes offer a lot of scope to hone the preschooler’s pronunciation skills.
 From phonic practice (vowels, consonants and diphthongs) to learning to speak with correct pitch, rhythm and intonation, rhymes and jingles benefit children a lot.
 Apart from this, it also helps build their vocabulary.
 By repetition and recitation children learn the syntax of language as well.
 All this learning happens the fun way!
 It is an unconscious learning.

-- Physical development: Depicting actions for the rhymes, jumping and hopping while singing the rhymes ensures preschoolers attain their movement milestones and develops their motor skills.
+- Physical development: Depicting actions for the rhymes, jumping and hopping while singing the rhymes for preschoolers ensures that they attain their movement milestones and develops their motor skills.
 It also strengthens their muscles, joints and bones, and provides tiny tots with enough physical exercise.

 - Social and emotional development: The interaction with family members, teachers and other children while reciting the rhymes grooms preschoolers socially and emotionally.
 They learn to emote as they sing along and recite.
 They learn to associate words with emotions.
 Also, social skills are developed while acting out nursery rhymes and when standing in a circle to recite them.

-Other benefits include inculcating in preschoolers a love of books and reading, and enhancing their creativity and imagination.
+Other benefits of nursery school rhymes include inculcating in preschoolers a love of books and reading, and enhancing their creativity and imagination.

-With so many benefits, parents should begin by singing nursery rhymes as lullabies to their little ones and go on to engage in fantasy play with them.
-Rhymes can also be sung on long drives, walks and hikes.
+With so many benefits, why don’t you begin by singing nursery school rhymes as lullabies to your little ones and go on to engage in fantasy play with them.
+You can also sing nursery rhymes during long drives, walks and hikes.